ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/index.md

 The example below shows a header component in action.
 The following can be observed in the demo:

 - Column moving and resizing is working without requiring any logic in the header component.
-- Some columns have suppressMenu=true, so the header component doesn't show the menu.
+- Some columns have `suppressMenu=true`, so the header component doesn't show the menu.
-- Some columns have sortable=false, so the header component doesn't add sorting logic.
+- Some columns have `sortable=false`, so the header component doesn't add sorting logic.
 - The header component uses additional parameters to allowing configuring the menu icon.

 <grid-example title='Header component' name='header-component' type='generated' options='{ "extras": ["fontawesome"] }'></grid-example>